-TRIBUTE TO THE ANCESTORS – Saturday, February 27th, time TBD.
-Jamel Shabbaz and guests will present a program about the history and significance of this annual event.
+TRIBUTE TO THE ANCESTORS – Saturday, February 27th, 6pm.
+Artist talk with Jamel Shabbaz about the history and significance of this annual event.

 The Valentine Museum of Art is located in the Philip Howard Apartments, where art collector and longtime resident Michael Valentine has teamed up with the co-op’s board to activate a 5,000 square foot art gallery space.
 The next exhibit, in May, will feature work by BFA students from nearby Brooklyn College.

 “Coney Island,” Valentine Museum of Art at Philip Howard, 1655 Flatbush Avenue, Brooklyn, NY 11210.
 Exhibit runs through March 11, 2016.
 Gallery open Wednesday – Sunday, 12pm – 6pm.
 Free admission.

 Annual Tribute to the Ancestors of the Middle Passage in Coney Island.
 Photo © Jamel Shabazz.